tencentyun/intlcloud-documents/yehe_doc/视频服务/短视频 SDK/单功能集成(iOS)/预览裁剪和拼接/视频拼接(iOS)_intl_en.md

 ## Reusing Existing UI
 The video splicer has complicated interaction logic, which means that the UI is also complicated; therefore, we recommend you reuse the UI source code in the SDK.
 The `VideoJoiner` directory contains the UI source code of the short video splicer.

-- VideoJoinerController: it is used to implement the video splicing list as shown above, which supports drag-up/drag-down for order adjustment.
+- **VideoJoinerController**: it is used to implement the video splicing list as shown above, which supports drag-up/drag-down for order adjustment.
-- VideoJoinerCell: it is used to splice all video segments in the list.
+- **VideoJoinerCell**: it is used to splice all video segments in the list.
-- VideoEditPrevController: it is used to preview the spliced video.
+- **VideoEditPrevController**: it is used to preview the spliced video.

 ## Implementing UI on Your Own
 If you do not want to reuse the UI code in the SDK, you can implement the UI on your own as follows: